Multi-fold Correlation Attention Network for Predicting Traffic Speeds with Heterogeneous Frequency: Experiments

-In this part, we evaluate the effects of model components that affect the prediction performance, including multi-fold spatial correlations and multi-fold temporal correlations.
+In this part, we evaluate the effects of model components that affect the prediction performance, including multi-fold spatial correlations, multi-fold temporal correlations, { and the contextual factors module}.
 To verify the effects of \textit{multi-fold spatial correlations}, we designed three degraded versions of MCAN: MCAN-ntr (without spatial correlation of changing trend), MCAN-nde (without spatial correlation of deviation), MCAN-ntr-nde (without spatial correlations of both changing trend and deviation).
-Fig. \ref{ParameterEffect}(a) shows that removing the multi-fold spatial correlations leads to obvious performance degradation, indicating the necessity to incorporate the multi-fold spatial correlations proposed in this paper.
-Fig. \ref{ParameterEffect}(b) evaluates the impact of \textit{multi-fold temporal correlations} by comparing with the following degraded version: MCAN-nd (without temporal correlation of daily periodicity), MCAN-nw (without temporal correlation of weekly periodicity), MCAN-nd-nw (without temporal correlations of both daily and weekly periodicity).
-The results reflect that the consideration of multi-fold temporal correlations is important.
-To verify the effect of embedding layer in HSC model for dealing with the impact of heterogeneous traffic speeds, we designed another version of MCAN without embedding layer in HSC, denoted as MCAN-nemb.
-In MCAN-nemb, all road segments use the same observation frequency.
-If a road segment has no observation of traffic speed at certain time point, the speed value at the closest time point is used.
-Fig. \ref{ParameterEffect}(c) shows that using the embedding layer achieves better performance for both peak hours (i.e. 7:00am-11:am, 5:00pm-9:00pm) and off-peak hours (others).
-The improvements are more significant for peak hours than for off-peak hours.
-This is because, the instant traffic speeds during peak hours tend to show more frequent and severe fluctuations, which is due to heavy traffic demands and traffic incidents such as congestions, traffic signals, unexpected bus stoppings, etc.
+Figure \ref{ParameterEffect}(a) shows that removing the multi-fold spatial correlations leads to obvious performance degradation, indicating the necessity to incorporate the multi-fold spatial correlations proposed in this paper. { After removing the other two spatial correlations (trend and deviation), and only considering speed observations similar to most of the existing works (MCAN-ntr-nde), the error rates notably increased compared to MCAN.
+This is because the correlation in terms of speeds sometimes cannot provide essential information, for example, two roads’ speed time series have similar trends but show low linear correlation.
+In this case, such correlation will not benefit or even has negative impacts on the prediction results.
+Moreover, adding trend or deviation into consideration is also insufficient (MCAN-ntr and MCAN-nde), because these two correlations alternatively dominate each other.
+For instance, the MCAN-ntr model will perform unwell when deviation correlation and Pearson correlation are dominated by trend correlation.
+The results also reflect that considering spatial correlations of more folds tends to improve prediction performance.
+It's worth noting that the multiple spatial correlations incorporated could be associated with each other; thus, removing any single spatial correlation does not lead to considerable performance loss. } Figure \ref{ParameterEffect}(b) evaluates the impact of \textit{multi-fold temporal correlations} by comparing with the following degraded version: MCAN-nd (without temporal correlation of daily periodicity), MCAN-nw (without temporal correlation of weekly periodicity), MCAN-nd-nw (without temporal correlations of both daily and weekly periodicity).
+The results reflect that the consideration of multi-fold temporal correlations is important. { The explanation is as follows.
+Sometimes recent observations fail to depict inherent traffic patterns.
+For instance, even though the traffic states follow the daily periodicity congestion in the upcoming peak hours, the recent observations have strong fluctuation and high noise due to data collection problems.
+As such, the recent observations will not provide informative features for the model.
+Considering daily periodicity will provide an essential clue for a good inference.
+Moreover, Figure \ref{ParameterEffect}(b) reveals that only considering daily or weekly periodicity cannot sufficiently complement the recent dependency for good prediction: MCAN-nd and MCAN-nw slightly outperform the MCAN-nd-nwh version, with a higher error rate than MCAN.
+These results validate the effect of multi-fold temporal correlation module.